tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 To install level and other requirements, please use the following command.

 `
-npm install levelup leveldown rlp merkle-patricia-tree --save `
+npm install levelup leveldown rlp merkle-patricia-tree assert --save `

 The nodejs console can be started by typing.